jess-breda/medical_constrastive_learning/README.md

 ## Details

-For a complete write up with all figures and citations, see X.
+For a complete write up with all figures and citations, see the [final report](/final_report.pdf).

 ### Dataset
 Here we used the [ChestMNIST dataset](https://medmnist.com/), which consitsts of chest-Xrays with 15 possible labels.
 Multi-labeled images were removed for our analyses.